pgroonga/pgroonga.github.io/reference/functions/pgroonga-list-broken-indexes.md

 1. The lock remains

-2. DB file not created
+2. Some needed files don't exist

 Note that this is a simple check and may not detect broken indexes.